-Description: Successful completion of MATH 140X will provide students with essential precalculus skills needed in Calculus.
-Topics of study include but are not limited to functions, with special attention to polynomials, rational, exponential, logarithmic, and trigonometric functions; plane trigonometry; polar coordinates; matrices; and conic sections.
+Description: MATH 140X will provide students with essential precalculus skills needed in Calculus.
+Topics of study include, but are not limited to, functions, with special attention to polynomials, rational, exponential, logarithmic, and trigonometric functions; plane trigonometry; and polar coordinates.
+F, S